 Tired of walking and just want a fun ride to the beach?
-At $14 per person ($8 for children) to ride the chairlift all day, this one can be a bit on the expensive side.
-And it might not be for everyone.
+At $14 per person ($8 for children) you can ride the chairlift all day.
+But the magical flying beach chair is a little on the expensive side for what you get, and it might not be for everyone.
 After all, the walk to the free beach is only about .7 miles away and the walkway provides such lovely flowers and scenery along the way.

-But the views from the Magic Flying Chair are pretty spectacular as well, and after a long day playing water sports at the beach you might just want to sit down and take in the stunning views of Roatan on your way back to the dock at Mahogany Bay.
+Still, the views from the Magic Flying Chair are pretty spectacular, and after a long day playing water sports at the beach you might just want to sit down and take in the stunning views of Roatan on your way back to the dock at Mahogany Bay.